cagataykiziltan/DotNetCoreMemoryCacheProvider/README.md

 - RemoveCache
 - SetGetCache

  It is not appropriate for using as an API because of generic type parameters and it is .net core dll.
-However, it can be used in your app easily.
+However, codes can be used in your app easily.
 In addition to that, it includes example usages in to test with swagger.

 Author